Private Counselling for Internet Sex Addiction By Renowned Sex Therapist in Sydney & Nationally Online

 - Individuals use Online sex for a variety of addictive, or non-addictive reasons.
-Teenagers may be curious and want to explore sex safely by avoiding a real person and possible STI infections.
+Teenagers may be curious and want to explore sex safely by avoiding a real person contact and possible STI infections.

 - Adults may see Online sex as an extension to their sexuality when sharing their sexual fantasies with like-minded others.
-For some, Online sex is a forum for expressing sexual taboos that are too dangerous, too impractical, or too impossible to be experienced in real-life relationships.
+For some, Online sex is a forum of expressing sexual taboos that are too dangerous, too impractical, or too impossible to be experienced in real-life relationships.

 - Some Online sex users become addicts.
 Internet addiction may develop fast and without warning.

-PERSONAL AND LEGAL RISKS OF ONLINE SEX
+PERSONAL AND LEGAL RISKS OF ONLINE SEX USE

 Users may make false assumptions about Online sex safety.